bctnry/flowmark/docs/manual.md

 ### Pieces

-A *piece* (in Flowmark terminology) is a minimal semantically meaningful substring.
+A *piece* (in Weave terminology) is a minimal semantically meaningful substring.
 A piece can be one of the followings:

 + A single character that is not a part of any special construct (either by themselves being not a part of any special construct or by escaping with at-sign `@`);
 + A function call, both active and neutral;
 + A whitespace escape sequence;
 + A freeform macro name (explained later);

-The concept of piece in Flowmark is quite important; we'll see this very soon.
+The concept of piece in Weave is quite important; we'll see this very soon.

 ### Forward-reading

-Flowmark supports *forward-reading*, which allows text macros themselves to read the upcoming source text themselves instead of delegating the reading to the processing algorithm; this is similar to reader macro in LISPs, the difference being forward-reading occurs at runtime.
+Weave supports *forward-reading*, which allows text macros themselves to read the upcoming source text themselves instead of delegating the reading to the processing algorithm; this is similar to reader macro in LISPs, the difference being forward-reading occurs at runtime.

 ### Freeform macro